Puya raimondii

 Puya raimondii, also known as the Queen of the Andes (English), titanka and ilakuash (Quechua) or puya de Raimondi (Spanish), is the largest species of bromeliad, its inflorescences reaching up to 15 m in height.
 It is native to the high Andes of Bolivia and Peru.

 Taxonomy

 The first scientific description of this species was made in 1830 by the French scientist Alcide d'Orbigny after he encountered it in the region of Vacas, Cochabamba, in Bolivia at an altitude of 3960 m.
 However, as the plants he saw were immature and not yet flowering, he could not classify them taxonomically.

 The species name of raimondii commemorates the 19th-century Italian scientist Antonio Raimondi, who immigrated to Peru and made extensive botanical expeditions there.
 He encountered this species in the region of Chavín de Huantar and published it as new to science under the name Pourretia gigantea in his 1874 book El Perú.
 In 1928, the name was changed to Puya raimondii by the German botanist Hermann Harms, as the combination Puya gigantea was already used for a Chilean species.

-Genetic analysis firmly places Puya raimondii in subgenus Puya within the larger Puya genus.
+Genetic analysis firmly places Puya raimondii in subgenus Puya within the larger genus Puya.